incubrain/product-validator/README.md

 **To customize your site:** Update the config files with your content.
-Each file has inline comments explaining what it needs and where that information comes from (Step 2 or 3 of the Launch Kit).
+Each file has inline comments explaining what it needs and where that information comes from (Step 2 or 3 of the Validation Kit).

-**After completing the Launch Kit:** AI will generate completed config files based on your introspection and positioning work.
+**After completing the Validation Kit:** AI will generate completed config files based on your introspection and positioning work.
 Simply copy them into your codebase and deploy.